SCK22/helper_functions_sck/README.md

 Did you notice the number of lines of code that are duplicated acorss your analyses?

-> I have faced the same situation and decided to package some of the functions that are useful into concise, reusable functions.
+> I have faced the same situation and decided to package some of the blocks of code that are useful into concise, reusable functions.

 ### This is a collection of functions that be used for analysis and model building.
 It follows the convention of creating an object instance of the class HelperFunctionsML, upon which we can apply a set of functions/actions.